SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 Switching between a `VideoView` and a `SystemVideoView` for the content currently being played in Picture in Picture is not supported and leads to undefined behavior.

+## Background video playback

+`Player` can be enabled for background video playback using `audiovisualBackgroundPlaybackPolicy`.
+For SRG SSR content, though, your application must not implement background video playback to avoid issues with comScore measurements.
+Please implement proper Picture in Picture support instead.

 ## Have fun

 This is only a glimpse of what can be achieved with Pillarbox.
 Though the feature set is still limited you should already be able to implement pretty interesting playback experiences.
 Please have a look at the documentation (which can be built with Xcode _Product_ > _Build Documentation_) and check the demo and its various examples to better understand what is possible.